indexmod/indexmod-old/2-skin.md

 venue: On-line store
 founder: Lorena Chkadua
 origin: a Russian
-profession: brand of temporary tattoos and accessories with worldwide shipping
+profession: brand of temporary tattoos and accessories with worldwide shipping founded by Lorena Chkadua in 2017
 photo: Tattoos 2SKIN in collaboration with Masha Yankovskaya released a set of 9 different tattoos
 photographer: Yankovskaya х 2SKIN
 source: Mashayankovskaya.store